rancher/docs/content/rancher/v2.x/en/v1.6-migration/run-migration-tool/migration-tools-ref/_index.md

 >**Note:** If you omit the `--docker-file` and `--rancher-file` options from your command, the migration-tools CLI checks its home directory for these Compose files.

-**Result:** The migration-tools CLI parses your Compose files and outputs Kubernetes YAML specs as well as an `output.txt` file.
-For each service in the stack, a YAML spec file is created and named the same as your service.
-The `output.txt` file lists all constructs for each service in `docker-compose.yml` that requires special handling to be successfully migrated to Rancher 2.x.
-Each construct links to the relevant blog articles on how to implement it in Rancher 2.x.
+**Result:** The migration-tools CLI parses your Compose files and outputs Kubernetes manifest specs as well as an `output.txt` file.
+For each service in the stack, a Kubernetes manifest is created and named the same as your service.
+The `output.txt` file lists all constructs for each service in `docker-compose.yml` that requires special handling to be successfully migrated to Rancher v2.x.
+Each construct links to the relevant blog articles on how to implement it in Rancher v2.x.